 - Make sure you have set up affiliate commissions for the Product on the “Affiliates > Commissions” page

 - Delete the email id of the test user – with which you are going to make a purchase – from Users > Manage page.

 - Log out of DAP admin, WordPress admin, clear your browser cookies, and restart your browser (unless you are going to use a completely different browser where you are not logged in as DAP admin or WordPress admin – double check that anyway).

 - Click on an affiliate link (that you have previously sent yourself via email).
 Don’t manually type it in the browser window, lest you make an error in the affiliate id.
 Make sure you use a valid link.

-- If you haven’t set up Login Xpress (where buyers are automatically logged in to member’s area), then you MUST log into the members’ area using the user id that you used to make the purchase (you DO NOT need to log in separately if Login Xpress is setup and you get auto-logged in upon purchase)
+- If you haven’t already set up Login Xpress (where buyers are automatically logged in to member’s area), then you MUST log into the members’ area using the user id that you used to make the purchase (you DO NOT need to log in separately if Login Xpress is setup, because then you would get auto-logged in upon purchase).

-- Now in a separate browser window, log in as DAP Admin, go to “Users > Manage” page to make user the user account is created, and that there is actually a transaction id listed under the Trans ID column of the user’s row.
+- Now in a separate browser (like Chrome or Firefox), log in as DAP Admin, go to “Users > Manage” page to make user the new user account has been created, and that there is actually a transaction id listed under the Trans ID column of the user’s row.